Local Resident Finds Coyote In Their Backyard, Only To Put Up Lost-But-Found Post For Stray Dog

 The tale began when a bewildered homeowner reached out to the Facebook online community for assistance.
 Their plea was simple: "Can whoever this dog belongs to come get it, please?"

-The concerned citizen reported a mysterious 'dog' had infiltrated their backyard.
+The concerned citizen reported that a mysterious 'dog' had infiltrated their backyard.
 With children frightened and family dogs on high alert, the poster described the intruder as both "scary and unfriendly."

 A typical neighborhood squabble?
 Not quite.
 You see, the twist was as wild as the animal in question, for the furry gatecrasher was no canine escapee but a coyote.
 Yes, a coyote—looking as bewildered as a cat at a dog show.
 Cue the collective internet facepalm!

-The image accompanying the post captured the animal in a less-than-flattering night-time snapshot.
+The image accompanying the post captured the animal in a less-than-flattering nighttime snapshot.
 Its eyes were aglow with the flash of the camera, adding a ghostly vibe to the encounter.
 The comments were a delightful mix of confusion, concern, and a touch of unintentional comedy.

-One neighbor immediately jumped to a Wild West solution, suggesting the coyote be dealt with in a less-than-hospitable manner—hint, it wouldn’t be alive in the end.
+One neighbor immediately jumped to a Wild West solution, suggesting the coyote be dealt with in a less-than-hospitable manner—hint: it wouldn’t be alive in the end.
 Can’t have it gobbling up those dogs or cats now, can we?

 Another observant soul cleared up the confusion by pointing out that it was, in fact, a coyote.